Nicholas-R-Sheriff/cbrename/README.md

 ### Interactive Mode

-Run the script without any arguments to enter the interactive mode:
+Run the script without any arguments to access the interactive mode:

 ```bash